primal100/Google-Sheets-Data-Tracker/README.md

 ##How Gspread-Data-Tracker works##

+Obviously the above example won't do anything as spreadsheetsJSON is an empty list.

 The input into the tracker is json, which configures which data to track, how to look for patterns in that data so that the correct cells are compared even if the format changes, and how to label the cells.

 The output is a "difference sheet" which tracks how data changes over time and a "history sheet" which lists all changes in chronological order.